momentumfrc/blinky-lights/docs/hardware.md

 In this approach, the LEDs are wired to an Arduino, which functions to "translate" the I2C communication from the RoboRIO into the PWM communication understood by the LEDs.
-The ardunio is more resistant to ESD, and also can use error detection to improve the reliability of the I2C signal.
+The arduino is more resistant to ESD, and also can use error detection to improve the reliability of the I2C signal.

 We recommend the [Arduino Pro Mini](https://store.arduino.cc/usa/arduino-pro-mini), as